nataivanova/starsmasher_postprocessing/README.md

 # starsmasher_postprocessing
-Codes to post-process output from the starsmasher
+This depository contains various codes to post-process outputs from the starsmasher, mainly created for my group needs.
+Nothing is perfect, use at your own risk.